cwinfosec/machine_learning_fundamentals/README.md

 # machine_learning_fundamentals
- A 60 page book on machine learning techniques with Python
+ A 60 page book on machine learning techniques with Python.
+The examples provided have not been curated, and issues with code examples may be present.

 ## Forward